yii-podium/yii2-api/docs/en/thread.md

 Builder service.
 Expects an instance of [CategorisedBuilderInterface](https://github.com/yii-podium/yii2-api/blob/master/src/Interfaces/CategorisedBuilderInterface.php) or component's ID or configuration array that can be resolved as the above.
 Default: `Podium\Api\Services\Thread\ThreadBuilder`.

+#### hiderConfig

+Hider service.
+Expects an instance of [HiderInterface](https://github.com/yii-podium/yii2-api/blob/master/src/Interfaces/HiderInterface.php) or component's ID or configuration array that can be resolved as the above.
+Default: `Podium\Api\Services\Thread\ThreadHider`.

 #### lockerConfig

 Locker service.
 Expects an instance of [LockerInterface](https://github.com/yii-podium/yii2-api/blob/master/src/Interfaces/LockerInterface.php)